![]() |

 the Mask were both played by Soupy).
 On one episode, former Bowery Boy

 Huntz Hall appeared as the Mask's dumbell son.
 Soupy Sales once remarked, "a pie in the eye was worth two in the sky" - there were a few jokesters on the show's staff as well.
-A
+The

 show spawned a couple of hit records, including the novelty dance tune,